 On Wednesday, November 9th I sat in a mediation with my client as we gave the defense one last opportunity to settle his claim at their request.
 They had previously ignored a policy-limit demand in pre-litigation, and ignored a 998 offer of settlement after being given more than enough time to conduct their discovery.
 My client had been suffering greatly.
-He had severe nerve pain down his arm and had required a neck fusion surgery.
+He had severe nerve pain down his arm and required neck fusion surgery.

 The bright spot in this scenario is that the doctor that I was able to procure for my client is an amazing surgeon.
 He holds 20 patents for surgical procedures and has invented a new way to perform these procedures with fewer side effects and far better results.
 He is one of the finest surgeons in the country, and he is willing to accept my signature on a lien guaranteeing payment when this case resolves.